mattrondel/mtg/README.md

 changes to make to cmdr nights

+bonus points for buying and playing same night a precon from the shop

 bonus points for not searching library or not playing fast mana rocks eg mana positives like crypt, vault sol ring etc

 Trading notes